camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 * `camunda-engine-cdi`
 * ...

 There are no new mandatory dependencies but some artifacts have new transitive dependencies.
 For example `camunda-engine` depends on `camunda-engine-dmn`.
-In order to pull these new dependencies into your application artifact, upgrading the version in your build tool and rebuilding the application is recommended.
+In order to pull these new dependencies into your application artifact, updating the version in your build tool and rebuilding the application is recommended.

 ## Special Considerations

 This section describes changes in the engine's default behavior.
 While the changes are reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+Accordingly, this section applies to any embedded process engine but is not required for a successful update.

 ### Logging